Diversity and Inclusion

 Black Student Union (BSU)

-The purpose of the Black Student Union is create an open and safe environment for students to gather and discuss black culture, history, and identity.
-Advisor: Walidah Justice
+The Black Student Union is an open and safe environment for students to gather as a community to share their voice and opinions while discussing culture, history, and Identity while also gaining racial awareness.
+Advisor: Ayinde Tate and Tracy Motley

 Diversity Awareness Club (DAC)

-The mission of the Gender and Sexuality Alliance: Prism, is to create a more safe and accepting community at Episcopal with regards to sexual orientation and gender expression.
+The mission of the Queer/Straight Alliance is to create a more safe and accepting community at Episcopal with regards to sexual orientation and gender expression.
 Through education, open discussions, and organized activities, Prism seeks to raise awareness and to address injustices faced by LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, and beyond) people and their allies within the Episcopal community.
-Advisors: Christopher McCreary, Dr. Sarah Wahlberg
+Advisors: Dr. Sarah Wahlberg, Alex Jimenez

 Through our Episcopal Academy Parents’ Association (EAPA), we are able to promote and sponsor events throughout the year that allow parents/guardians to interact with a similar level of understanding about diversity awareness and how it is necessary to build and sustain community.
 Check the school calendar for upcoming events.